-The increase in net cash used in investing activities was primarily driven by an increase in spending associated with the expansion of our manufacturing facilities and equipment in connection with our growth initiatives, partially offset by a decrease in outflows of \$6.7 million associated with the development of company-owned satellites as we are no longer developing our Earth observation constellation.
+The increase in net Net cash used in investing activities was primarily driven by an increase in spending associated with the expansion of our manufacturing facilities and equipment in connection with our growth initiatives, partially offset by a decrease in outflows of \$6.7 million associated with the development of company-owned satellites as we are no longer developing our Earth observation constellation. remained relatively flat.